thriveweb/deking-new/content/services/single-service2.md

       provide a low maintenance roof for your additional space needs
     title: Flat or Skillion
   - description: >-
-      Cooldek insulated roofing is the modern approach to the popular Outback roof.
+      Insulated roofing panels are the modern approach to the popular single skin roof.
     title: Insulated roofing
   - description: >-
       The popular new look in patio roofs is the insulated flyover roof.
 A